d0k1/jitloganalyzer/README.md

 This repository has some examples to study JIT's behaviour with this analyzer.
 And this repository has some JMH benchmarks based on examples to check out if JIT optimizations matters.

+## JMH Benchmarks

+To test optimizations for experiments I used JMH benchmarks.
+They located in corresponding module